Wariman Re-entry begins

 The Livestock Development Corporation is making a grand re-entry into the Sepik plains, in particular the Wariman Cattle station after successive years of neglect by past management.
 The 68 Hectares of cattle ranch had undergone vegetation clearance

-A double storey duplex had just been completed to accommodate station the manager and his staff to manage and administer the farm operations.
-Perimeter fencing of the 68 hectares had been completed and live cattle delivered for breed and feed exercise
+A double storey duplex had just been completed to accommodate the station manager and his staff to manage and administer the abattoir operations.
+Perimeter fencing of the 68 hectares had been completed and live cattle had been delivered for feeding and breeding

 Wariman Re-Entry launch 2024